 Brazilian Condensed Milk Flan (Pudim de leite condensado in Portuguese aka crème caramel or caramel pudding) is a light custard baked, cooled and eaten cold, made of condensed milk, eggs and milk, with a layer of soft caramel on top, as opposed to crème brûlée, which is pudding with a hard caramel top.
-This particular version is flavored with coconut flakes and coconut milk.
+This particular version is flavoured with coconut flakes and coconut milk.
 If you like the plain Condensed Milk Flan and coconut, this flan is for you.
-This luscious dessert is not only beautiful, but really simple to make and a great treat for any occasion.
+This luscious dessert is not only beautiful but really simple to make and a great treat for any occasion.

 Making pudding in the electric pressure cooker is very easy and super-Fast.
 The result is the same or even better than the oven.

 If you are one of those who lose an entire hour to make it in the conventional oven… This recipe is for you!
-Using a Pressure cooker is time saver; it’s done in just 10 minutes.
+Using a Pressure cooker is a time saver; it’s done in just 10 minutes.

 It is one of those desserts you indulge in and do not feel like you are having too much because really, you can never have too much.
 Once you begin eating.
 I dare you to stop.